45+ Indiana Religious Sites

 Cold Spring Rd, 3200, Indianapolis, IN

-Located on the Marian University campus you can find prayer spaces and religious art.
-There are four religious artworks and the St. Francis Colonnade, with 14 pillars that have the stations of the cross constructed inside.
+You can find prayer spaces and religious art on the Marian University campus.
+Four religious artworks are on display, and the St. Francis Colonnade has 14 pillars with cross-stations constructed inside.
 Visitors are invited to browse the shrine and pray.

 Billy Sunday Home Museum, Winona Lake